 As our membership continued to grow with the profession, ISSP continued to improve and increase the offerings including new courses, webinars and special reports.
 ISSP also launched its new and improved website that enabled members to form autonomous groups, managed registrations on our site and tracked member activity including courses completed.
 We published our first significant piece of research - the professional competency study that identifies the core competencies of sustainability professionals.

 In 2009, we launched the Sustainability Professional Certificate series with workshops from esteemed members of the sustainability community such as Bob Willard, Gwen Hallsmith and Hunter Lovins, Alan AtKisson and many more.
 We introduced virtual member meetings and cemented our bi-monthly webinar program.
 We also reached almost 600 members.

 In 2008, we matured enough as an organization to form our own 501(c)(3) with an international board of directors.
 We had several hundred members from five continents.

 By early 2007, we had an advisory board of respected sustainability professionals from around the world to help vet the design and a couple corporate sponsors underwriting the costs of getting the organization started.
-Approximately 50 founding members from around the world started populating the site with useful material in 2nd quarter of 2007.
+Approximately 50 founding members from around the world started populating the site with useful material in the 2nd quarter of 2007.
 In October 2007 we opened the doors for inaugural members for a soft launch.

 The idea of an organization dedicated to the promotion and support of the emerging group of sustainability professionals was first floated at the Zero Waste Alliance.
 So many other professions have their own professional association.
 Where was ours?